h2oai/h2o-tutorials/tutorials/ensembles-stacking/README.md

 We actually lose performance by removing the weak learners!
 This demonstrates the power of stacking.

+At first thought, you may assume that removing less performant models would increase the perforamnce of the ensemble.
+However, each learner has it's own unique contribution to the ensemble and the added diversity among learners usually improves performance.
+The Super Learner algorithm learns the optimal way of combining all these learners together in a way that is superior to other combination/blending methods.

 ## Roadmap for H2O Ensemble